mgeraci/auto-hud/README.md

 of modules.

 ### localsettings.py
-Here is an example `localsettings.py` file, which you can copy into your clone:
+Here is an example `localsettings.py` file, which you can copy into your project root.
+You'll also need to obtain a free api key for [the Dark Sky api](https://developer.forecast.io/), which provides weather data.

 ```.py
 # change this number to trigger the client to reload. use if you want to hot